dougzilla32/AsyncCancellation/README.md

     ) throws -> T
 ```

-#### This example code shows how to define URLSession.dataTask as a coroutine that supports cancellation:
+#### This example shows how to define URLSession.dataTask as a coroutine that supports cancellation:

 ```swift
 /// Add 'suspend' and 'resume' capabilities to CancelContext